-The tinted moisturizer trend won’t quit — and that’s just fine by me.
-A hybrid skincare/makeup product that keeps you hydrated and protected?
-Sign me up.
-And while beauty brands might not always agree on what qualifies as a tinted moisturizer, there are more options when it comes to choosing a drugstore tinted moisturizer than ever before.
+The tinted moisturizer trend isn't going away.
+While beauty brands might not always agree on what qualifies as a tinted moisturizer, there are more options when it comes to choosing a drugstore tinted moisturizer than ever before.

 The downside?
 Lots of drugstore tinted moisturizers have ingredients that can make acne worse by clogging pores.
 Others can irritate sensitive skin or cause dryness.
 You can check product ingredients using cosDNA, and these are the bad, sad ingredients I came across the most while doing research for this review: